intarchboard/draft-path-signals-collaboration/draft-iab-path-signals-collaboration.md

 each entity over the collaboration or information sharing.
 This can be achieved as discussed below.

-The sender should have an option to decide that it wants to send the information to a specific entities or set of entities.
+The sender needs to decide that it is willing to send information to a specific entity or set of entities.
 Any passing of information or request for an action needs to be explicit, and use signalling mechanisms that are designed for the purpose.
 Merely sending a particular kind of packet to a destination should not